DevExpress/devextreme-documentation/concepts/05 Widgets/TreeList/30 Sorting/10 User Interaction.md

-With the **TreeList** widget, a user can sort by single and multiple columns.
+With the **TreeList** UI component, a user can sort by single and multiple columns.
 Use the **sorting**.[mode](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/sorting/mode.md '/Documentation/ApiReference/UI_Widgets/dxTreeList/Configuration/sorting/#mode') option to specify the current sorting mode.

 ---
 ##### jQuery